jrief/django-formset/docs/source/intro.rst

 contemporary anymore.
 Therefore, Django developers often use a combination of one of these client frameworks together with the `Django REST framework`_, which then indeed provides a much better User eXperience.
 However, those JavaScript frameworks impose their own way of getting stuff done and usually don't share the same mindset with Django.
-For instance, in Django, we distinguish between `bound and unbound forms`_.
+For instance, in Django we distinguish between `bound and unbound forms`_.
 This concept however doesn't make sense in most JavaScript frameworks, and hence is not implemented.
 We therefore often must work around those problems, which leeds to cumbersome and un-`DRY`_ solutions.